Equivariant Evidential Deep Learning for Interatomic Potentials: Preliminaries

+\emph{The same requirement extends to uncertainty.} If the force uncertainty is represented by a covariance matrix $\mathbf{\Sigma}_i \in \mathbb{S}^3_{++}$ (the set of $3\times3$ symmetric positive definite matrices), it must transform as a rank-2 tensor:

-In particular, predicting independent per-axis variances (a diagonal matrix in a fixed global basis) generally violates Eq.~\eqref{eq:cov_equiv} under non-trivial rotations and cannot capture anisotropic correlations aligned with local geometric directions.
+Predicting independent per-axis variances (a diagonal matrix in a fixed global basis) violates Eq.~\eqref{eq:cov_equiv} under non-trivial rotations and cannot capture anisotropic correlations aligned with local geometric directions.
+This is the central limitation of existing diagonal evidential approaches~\cite{xu2025evidential}.